ibm-cloud-docs/log-analysis/adoption.md

 Enable this setting only if you or your company is a covered entity as defined by HIPAA.
 If you or your company is a business associate of a covered entity, [contact {{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-wcp){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") to accept the applicable BAA.
 For more information about HIPAA definitions of covered entities and business associates, see the [US Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") website.
 {: important}

-In addition, for logging instances that you provision in a HIPAA enabled account, you must **accept a Business Associate Addendum (BAA) with LogDNA** prior to having access to this plan.
+In addition, for logging instances that you provision in a HIPAA enabled account, LogDNA requires that you **accept a Business Associate Addendum (BAA) with LogDNA** prior to having access to this plan.
 Contact {{site.data.keyword.IBM_notm}} and [open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).
 {: important}